bikbikbiket/TrainingPlan/doc/InnerDocs/partner-roles.md

 ```

 ## Partner Roles
 This table shows the main tasks we should follow.
-Please follow the slides for a detailed and comprehensive understanding.

 ```{figure} ../images/Partner-Roles.png
 Keep in mind.